Longwood Gardens Reimagined

 BONSAI COURTYARD

-The new Bonsai Courtyard is a 12,500 square-foot outdoor gallery for the display and interpretation of this distinguished collection.
-The design employs a series of clipped hornbeam hedges to define the space and to develop rooms within it to display bonsai for contemplative viewing.
-Yakisugi (charred wood) walls, carefully proportioned cypress pedestals and cast stone panels offer multiple ways to curate the collection, displaying dozens of bonsai and highlighting their forms, foliage, and seasonal bloom.
+The Courtyard’s design employs a series of clipped hornbeam hedges to define the space and create rooms within it for quieter viewing.
+Yakisugi (charred wood) walls and carefully proportioned cypress pedestals at cast stone panels and within open pea stone areas offer multiple ways to curate the collection, allowing the display of dozens of bonsai at a time while highlighting their individual forms, foliage, and seasonal bloom.

 VISITOR EXPERIENCE LANDSCAPE